Proactive law: From Preventive Law to Proactive Law

-The Promotive Dimension
+The promotive dimension

 To this preventive dimension of law, proactive law adds a second aspect, which is often neglected in traditional law – known as the promotive dimension.

 The nature of the promotive dimension is positive and constructive and promotes what is desirable while encouraging good behavior.
 This is where we find the distinction to preventive law.
 In a legal context, proactive law emphasizes the importance of collaboration between legal professionals and other disciplines to achieve the desired goals in circumstances where legal expertise collaborates with other disciplines.
 Proactive law therefore emphasizes the need for dialogue between different understandings.
 In a medical context, the preventive law prevents ill health, while proactive law promotes well-being.

-The proactive law approach is based on legal certainty, literacy, and cross-professional collaboration to “localize the mines and preventing them from exploding.”
+The proactive law approach is based on legal certainty, literacy, and cross-professional collaboration to "localize the mines and preventing them from exploding".

 In addition to navigating past the mines, the legal professionals should create economic value, and thus must be outcome-orientated to exploit the promotive dimension.
 Lawyers and in-house counsel thus must act to achieve results by watching for changes or opportunities and setting improved goals.
 To do so, legal professionals must highlight opportunities to build a solid business foundation, roadmaps for performance, trust, and better sustainable relationships.

 Besides achieving these business goals, it is important to focus on legal risk management to prevent disputes.
 Many legal disputes arise due to misunderstandings and disappointed expectations.
 However, careful attention to legal clarity along with early warning mechanisms, and enhanced collaboration between business partners, through establishment of common goals, avoids the business from getting to the stage of dispute.

 It is essential in proactive law that legal professionals, managers, and other involved stakeholders collaborate on a cross-professional basis to avoid disputes.
 In addition to avoiding disputes, it is also important to promote creative thinking.
 To develop new ideas, and concepts that correspond to the needs, problems or challenges, it is necessary to look towards the future rather than the past, maybe by using already known approaches, but also non-existing approaches.
 This invites businesses, authorities and researchers to develop solutions through creative thinking.

 Thus, proactive law is about problem-solving, detecting real-life causes for potential misunderstandings and failures, but most of all it is about fostering and promoting fruitful and sustainable relationships that enables the stakeholders to reach their goals, creating value for business, individuals, and society as a whole.